erainey/googleplusonejquery/README.md

 Different properties can be manipulated, based on the Google +1 button attributes.

 "href" - (string) URL that the +1 Button is targeting.
 Defaults to "window.location."

 "size" - (string) Controls +1 Button size.
 Options are "small", "medium", "standard", and "tall."
 Defaults to "standard."

 "count" - (string) Show an aggregate count for the targeted URL.
 Options are "true" or "false."
 Defaults to "true."

 "callback" - (string) Name of function to be called when the +1 Button is clicked.
 Note that the state of the button can be evaluated in this function - "on" or "off"

-Example of callback integrated into the gPlusOne method.
+Example of "callback" property integration:

 <script>
 function alertState(plusone) {